Our universe was born 13.7 billion years ago.

 - It could also help scientists to predict every observation or measurement in physics.

-So, math doesn’t exist only in our notebooks, but also in the deepness of our universe.
+So, the math doesn’t exist only in our notebooks, but also in the deepness of our universe.

 We live in a universe of infinite possibilities, where we know what is possible and we know what is probable.
 And, the possibility of living in a parallel universe it’s an existing probability.